Skip to main content

 starlark Print documentation of user-defined starlark symbols

-uquery Print documentation for uquery
+uquery Print documentation for query/uquery

 cquery Print documentation for cquery